squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

   - [ ] D. Repeater
   - [ ] E: RJ-45 transceiver

-10. Segmentation of a dta stream happens at which layer of the OSI model?
+10. Segmentation of a data stream happens at which layer of the OSI model?

   - [ ] A. Physical
   - [ ] B. Data Link